top of page

 • Variability: The estimator for 𝛿² is substantially more unstable than the estimator for σ².

 Simulations can help shed more light on these patterns.
 For simplicity, we assume 𝛿 > 0 and a moderate (true) effect size of 𝛿/σ = 0.5 (it suffices to assume that 𝛿 = 0.5 and σ =1).
-We consider a total sample size of 𝑛 = 172, which is expected to provide approximately 90% power (based on a two-sample t-test) for the trial.
+We consider a total sample size of 𝑛 = 172, which is expected to provide approximately 90% power (based on a two-sample t-test and a two-side significance level of 0.05) for the trial.
 A blinded SSR is planned when approximately 75% of study subjects (𝑛 130) completed the trial.
 Additionally, the assumed σ₀ ranges from 0.90 to 1.10, and 0.45 to 0.55 for 𝛿₀.
 Simulation results (based on 1000 replications) are shown in the following two tables, including the mean (Mean) and standard deviation (SD) of the estimated parameter values.

 As expected, the estimator for 𝛿² in Eq.
 (2) is highly sensitive to misspecification of σ₀.
 The apparent bias when σ₀ = 1 likely reflects small-sample effects - larger samples are required to demonstrate consistency of the estimator.
 This estimator also exhibits substantial variability.
 On the other hand, the estimator for σ² in Eq.
 (3) appears robust against misspecification of 𝛿₀ (at least within the range considered here) and is markedly more precise.